What is the UK Fiancé Visa?

-As a result, your proposed civil partner or Fiance must generate a minimum annual income of £18,600.
-If you have children or dependents that you want to live with you while in the UK, this amount rises £2,400 per child.
+As a result, your proposed civil partner or fiance must generate a minimum annual income of £18,600.
+If you have children or dependents that you want to live with you while in the UK, this amount rises to £2,400 per child.

 The income requirement can be met through a combination of:

 - A regular salary through employment or self-employment